tasneem-badar/Cluster-Analysis-on-Indian-companies/README.md

 The hierarchical nature of this algorithm enables a deeper understanding of how companies group based on their similarities.
 The clustering provides valuable insights into company characteristics, helping stakeholders identify trends and develop tailored strategies for different market segments.

+### **Summary of Clustering Results**

+The clustering analyses using **K-Means** and **Agglomerative Clustering** identified two distinct groups of companies, providing meaningful insights into their characteristics:

+- **Cluster 0 (Blue):**
+  - Represents older, established companies with higher `ratings` and `company_age`.
+  - Focuses on stability and customer satisfaction, with fewer reviews and job openings.

+- **Cluster 1 (Green):**
+  - Represents younger, growing companies with higher values for `reviews`, `jobs`, and `salaries`.
+  - Prioritizes employee engagement and growth opportunities.

+Both clustering techniques revealed consistent segmentation and a clear understanding of company profiles.

 ---------------------
 ## Contributions